+Author Notes: You can customize your peanut butter cups in a number of ways.
+Use dark chocolate instead of milk chocolate.
+Sprinkle the tops with a little sea salt or cayenne.
+Make them vegan by choosing dairy free chocolate and vegan sugar, and swapping out the butter for coconut oil.
+There are lots of possibilities.
 I opted for a combination of dark and milk chocolate here, and chose an unsalted peanut butter so I could flavor them with Sichuan sea salt.
 The result: one heck of a peanut butter cup.
-The dark chocolate and the floral Sichuan spice give them a hint of sophistication, and make for an all-around delicious treat.
+The dark chocolate and the floral spice of the Sichuan give them a hint of sophistication, and make for an all-around delicious treat. - Carey Nershi

 Makes around 4 dozen

-1 teaspoon of coarse sea salt (or more, to taste; I used Sichuan salt)
+- 1 teaspoon coarse sea salt (or more, to taste; I used Sichuan salt)

-32 ounces of high-quality chocolate (use milk chocolate if you really want to mimic the classic flavor)
+- 32 ounces high-quality chocolate (use milk chocolate if you'd like to truly mimic the classic flavor)

-Arrange mini cupcake wrappers on a baking sheet.
-Pour just enough chocolate in to fill the bottom of the wrapper about 1/8 inch.
+- Arrange mini cupcake wrappers on a baking sheet.
+Pour just enough chocolate in to fill the bottom of the wrapper about 1/8 of an inch.
 Gently lift and drop the tray once or twice to flatten out the chocolate, then place in the fridge for 10 minutes.

-Transfer the remaining chocolate to your heatproof measuring cup.
-(If it isn’t as warm or pourable as you’d like, reheat it for a moment or two on the stove top, or for 10 to 15 seconds in the microwave.)
+- Transfer the remaining chocolate to your heatproof measuring cup.
+(If it isn’t as warm/pourable as you’d like, reheat it for a moment or two on the stove top, or for 10–15 seconds in the microwave.)
 Pour into cupcake wrappers until peanut butter discs are just covered.
 Once you’ve covered all of them, gently lift and drop the tray again to even out the chocolate, then add more to the wrappers as needed.

-Sprinkle the tops with a little extra coarse sea salt if you like, then place the tray in the fridge for 30 minutes.
-Eat them straight from the fridge (if you’re a chilled chocolate guy or gal, like me), or let them soften for about 5 minutes at room temperature.
+- Sprinkle the tops with a little extra coarse sea salt if you like, then place the tray in the fridge for 30 minutes.
+Eat them straight from the fridge (if you’re a chilled chocolate gal/guy, like me), or let them soften up for about 5 minutes at room temperature.